August 2021 Tokyo stabbings: Plan to bomb Shibuya Crossing

 On 10 August 2021, Tsushima reiterated his intent to target "happy-looking couples" in his attack and told police he considered bombing the famous Shibuya Crossing in Tokyo.
 Tsushima told investigators that he was willful in his intent to kill the seriously injured woman on the train because she looked like a "winner" in life.
 Police formally re-arrested him after the interrogation.

 Legal proceedings

 On 28 January 2022, Tokyo prosecutors formally charged Tsushima with attempted murder, and a judge remanded him in custody, after finding him fully liable to respond to the charges.
+He was later also charged with robbery and attempted robbery.

+On 27 June 2023, Tsushima admitted to the attack but his lawyers stated that he had no murderous intent.

+On 14 July 2023, Tsushima was sentenced to 19 years in prison, with the presiding judge calling his motives "selfish" and the attack "extremely malicious," which the judge said, "left no room for leniency."